WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/ui-elements.md

 [tip] **Recommended:** In the **Default page** dropdown list, select **Homepage**. [/tip]

 A *combo box* is a combination of a text box and a dropdown list.
 To refer to a list box, use the form *the LABEL_NAME box*.
-To refer to the action of inputting a value into a combo box, use the verbs *enter, type, input*, or *select*.
+To refer to the action of inputting a value into a combo box, use the verbs *enter, type*, or *select*.

+**Example**

+[tip] **Recommended:** In the **Post** box, type or select the post type you want to use. [/tip]

+A *spin box* is a UI element that lets the user choose a value — a numerical value in most cases — by clicking arrows or by typing.
+To refer to a spin box, use the form *the <code><var>LABEL_NAME</code></var> box*.
+To refer to the action of entering a value into a spin box, use the verb "enter."

 ### Expander